The Perfumer’s Raw Materials: The Complete Guide

-Aromatic notes bring a lot of freshness to a fragrance.
-They are classified in three main groups:
+Aromatic notes bring a lot of freshness to the fragrance.
+They are classified into three main groups:

 Flowers